How To Prove Your Influencer Marketing ROI

 - What To Do After Your Influencer Marketing Campaign

-- Tops Tips For Tracking The ROI Of Your Influencer Marketing Campaign
+- Tops Tips For Tracking Influencer Marketing ROI for you Campaigns

 Instagram for Business 101Grab our ebook Instagram for Business to take your Instagram game up a notch!

 Before launching your influencer marketing campaign, you need to decide and set realistic achievable goals for your campaign.
 How you measure your influencer marketing will depend on the goals you have chosen.

 Some of the most popular goals for influencer marketing is to:

 - Build brand awareness and reposition or strengthen your brand image

 - Sales and lead generation (e.g. newsletter subscribers, sign-ups, etc.)

 To ensure your influencer marketing ROI is high, write down some achievable goals and set a deadline for them and then work out a suitable budget.

 Before launching your campaign, you first need to determine your budget.
 This will be very different compared to the usual marketing tactics such as email marketing, PPC etc.